 Next, add 2 cups beef broth to the pot and stir until all of the flour is dissolved off of the bottom.
 I use Better Than Bouillon brand broth concentrate to make my broth, which is less expensive than buying canned or boxed broths.
 It also has quite a bit of flavor and enough salt that I don’t have to add salt to the dish.
 The final product of this recipe will depend a lot on the amount of flavor in your broth, so if you’re using a bland broth you’ll have a bland stroganoff.

 Add 8 oz. of uncooked wide egg noodles.
 The noodles might not be completely submerged in the liquid, but that is okay because the steam will help them cook and you’ll be stirring often.
 Place a lid on the pot and allow the broth to come up to a boil.
 Once it reaches a boil, give it a quick stir and replace the lid.
 Reduce the heat to low and let it simmer for 7-10 minutes with the lid in place and stirring every couple of minutes.
 After 7-10 minutes, the noodles should be tender and absorbed most of the liquid.
 Make sure the broth is simmering the whole time.
 If it stops, turn the heat up just a tad.

 And after about ten minutes, the pasta is fully cooked.
 Now it’s time to stir in the creamy goodness.
 Add 1/3 cup sour cream and stir until it has melted into the gravy.

 And that’s it!
-So easy and so comforting.
+This Beef and Mushroom Stroganoff is so easy and so comforting.

-And if you want a little bit more color, you can roughly chop some parsley leaves and sprinkle them on top.
+And if you want a little bit more color, you can roughly chop some parsley leaves and sprinkle them on top of your Beef and Mushroom Stroganoff.
 Brown pasta isn’t all that visually appealing, but once you taste it O.M.G!